Wheelchair basketball: 1940s to 1960s

 In 1944, Ludwig Guttmann, through the rehabilitation program at the Stoke Mandeville Hospital, in Aylesbury, Buckinghamshire, England, adapted existing sports to use wheelchairs.
 It was known as wheelchair netball.

-At around the same time, starting from 1946, wheelchair basketball games were played primarily between American World War II disabled veterans.
-It was used as a way for these soldiers to rehabilitate and socialize with other disabled veterans.
-Wheelchair basketball helped the veterans become more physically active and improve in skills such as coordination and communication.
-This began in the United States at the University of Illinois.
-Dr. Timothy Nugent founded the National Wheelchair Basketball Association in 1949 and served as commissioner for the first 25 years.
+At around the same time, starting from 1946, wheelchair basketball games were played, primarily between American World War II disabled veterans.
+It was a way for them to rehabilitate, socialize, become more physically active, and improve in skills such as coordination and communication.
+In the United States, it began at the University of Illinois.
+Dr. Timothy Nugent founded the National Wheelchair Basketball Association in 1949 and served as commissioner for its first 25 years.

-The Stoke Mandeville Wheelchair Games, held in 1947, were the first games to be held and included only a handful of participants (26), and a few events (shot put, javelin, club throw, and archery).
+The Stoke Mandeville Wheelchair Games, held in 1947, were the first games to be held, with just 26 participants in four events (shot put, javelin, club throw, and archery).

 The number of wheelchair events and participants grew quickly.
 Wheelchair netball was introduced in the 1948 Games.
 In 1952, a team from the Netherlands was invited to compete with the British team.
 This became the first International Stoke-Mandeville Games (ISMG), an event that has been held annually ever since.

-Wheelchair basketball, as it is known now, was first played at the 1956 International Stoke-Mandeville Games.
+Wheelchair basketball, as it is known now, was first played at the International Stoke-Mandeville Games in 1956.
 The US "Pan Am Jets" team won the tournament.